glitchlover/LinkedNotes/🎈 Reference Notes/🗨Annotation/Switching_Dc_uni-1608274404332.md

 type: text-highlight
 created: 2020-12-18T04:26:36.416Z
 color: yellow
-In   a   packet-switched   network,   there      is   no resource  reservation;  resources  are  allocated  on demand.
+==In   a   packet-switched   network,   there      is   no resource  reservation;  resources  are  allocated  on demand.==
 ---
 type: area-highlight
 created: 2020-12-18T04:26:52.016Z